GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ## Added support for the "Global Fields" custom feature

-_This is a custom feature (i.e. not present in the GraphQL spec) offered by Gato GraphQL._
+_⚠️ This is a custom feature offered by Gato GraphQL (i.e. it is not mandated by the GraphQL spec)._

-_The following is a short description of the feature.
+_🔗 The following is a short description of the feature.
 Please check the [Global Fields module documentation](https://github.com/leoloso/PoP/blob/f3ef978227eb0a65ea07d92df29f50d3759249d2/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/global-fields/en.md) for a more thorough description._

 The GraphQL schema exposes types, such as `Post`, `User` and `Comment`, and the fields available for every type, such as `Post.title`, `User.name` and `Comment.responses`.
 These fields deal with "data", as they retrieve some specific piece of data from an entity.